mheinzinger/SeqVec/README.md

 [SeqVec-checkpoint](https://rostlab.org/~deepppi/seqvec_checkpoint.tar.gz)

 # Installation
-If you are interested in running seqvec, you can use the convenienve `seqvec` pip package:
+If you are interested in running seqvec, you can use the convenience `seqvec` pip package:
 ```
 pip install seqvec
 ```